huntdatacenter/docs/docs/coordination/risk/README.md

 ## Audits

-Data controllers are welcome to check that our systems and services are implemented and operated as stated (audits), both with on-screen and physical sessions.
+We encourage data controllers to check that our systems and services are implemented and operated as stated.
+Both on-screen and physical audits can be arranged.

-Compliance coordinators in data spaces are also more than welcome to participate in our regular internal audit sessions for educational purposes.
+Compliance coordinators in data spaces are welcome to participate in our regular internal audit sessions for educational purposes.

 We are audited by an independent auditor as part of our ISO certificates yearly for each certificate.
 The certificates from these audits are available on our [certificates](/certificates/) page.

+## Framework

+We build our risk management on the guidelines from [ISO 31000 - Risk management](https://www.iso.org/iso-31000-risk-management.html) and [ISO 27005 - Information security risk management](https://www.iso.org/standard/75281.html).

 ## Resources